JNRowe/vim-configs/dein.rst

         \ 'on_ft': 'python',
     \ })

+..

-Highlights whitespace at the end of lines
+    “Highlights whitespace at the end of lines”

 .. code-block:: vim